devtron-labs/devtron/docs/reference/glossary.md

 ArgoCD Apps are the micro-services deployed using a [GitOps](#gitops) deployment tool named [Argo CD](https://argo-cd.readthedocs.io/en/stable/).

-If external ArgoCD applications are present in your cluster, they will appear in the [ArgoCD Apps listing](../user-guide/applications.md#view-external-argocd-app-listing).
+If ArgoCD applications are present in your cluster, they will appear in the [ArgoCD Apps listing](../user-guide/applications.md#view-external-argocd-app-listing).

 ### Base Deployment Template